 Rebecca has loved animals for as long as she can remember.
 She joined Striegel’s team in August of 2018, and loves being able to greet every client and pet with a cheery smile.

-Her own pets, cat Delilah and lab mix Saige, keep her on her toes.
+Her own pets, cat Delilah, and dogs Saige and Shilo, keep her on her toes.
 She is currently attending Southern Illinois University, and after college hopes to work in human rehabilitation using animals as a therapeutic tool.

 Official Face Licker

 Ford is our official face licker and Debbie’s personal butt warmer.
 Rarely seen outside of the chair she so graciously shares with Debbie-mom, she can sometimes be seen and heard begging to be lasered.
 If you’ve ever needed convincing that laser therapy works, just ask Ford, who has bilateral hip dysplasia.
 Our oldest feline resident, she doesn’t let her age or condition slow her down one bit- as evidenced by the times she gets the “zoomies” and runs the length of the building in a wild tizzy.
 Besides enjoying laser therapy and licking faces, Ford also loves chewing on paper, and is string cheese and cat nip obsessed!

 Beetlejuice is our resident 3-legged scaredy cat.
 He was brought to us by a client as a stray she had found in a very sad condition.
 He clearly had a very rough start to life and so is rightfully extra cautious.
 Beetle however LOVES CATS and so has been coming out of his shell with the help of his best friend, “emotional support animal,” and sometimes Striegel resident, Banshee.
 You may see him stalking the halls around lunch time or watching the birds from his lobby tower, avoiding most people at all cost.
 He’s just a shy guy so don’t take it personally 😉